deltaswapio/deltaswap/cosmwasm/deployment/terra2/README.md

-# Terra2 Wormhole Contract Deployment
+# Terra2 Deltaswap Contract Deployment

-This readme describes the steps for building, verifying, and deploying Terra2 smart contracts for Wormhole.
+This readme describes the steps for building, verifying, and deploying Terra2 smart contracts for Deltaswap.

 **WARNING**: _This process is only Linux host compatible at this time._